-A distinctive array of resources, insights, and expertise
+A distinctive array of resources, insights,

 The Center for the Digital Future draws on proprietary data, gathered during more than a decade of studying digital technologies and user behavior, to explore current business realities and predict developments that are critical to the success of global companies and NGOs.